 Take the kids to find a fossilized forest and lunch on Mangere Bridge volcanic hilltop.
 The eruption of Maungataketake rapidly destroyed an ancient forest consisting of rimu, miro and kinau.
 Below this layer was an ancient Kauri forest (100,000 years ago).
 There are two fossil forests at Ihumatao both destroyed by volcanic eruptions.
 The original Kauri forest likely drowned in the rising peaty sediment.
 Peat preserved the Kauri, some giants estimated to be over 20 metres in height.
 The second forest flourished on the bones of the original Kauri.
 Then 50,000 years ago Maungataketake rained lava and ash.
 The forest was buried.
 Now erosion has exposed nature’s history.
 Find Kauri logs, Kauri gum resins and the remains of the later forest, at low tide with your gumboots on as it is muddy.
 Where, the end of Renton Road, Ihumatao Rd, Mangere (near airport terminals)

 Take the kids to Cornwall Park and shrine to the Goddess of Good Harvests and Auckland’s oldest surviving building.
 Cornwall Park is a great destination, there is plenty of space to kick a ball, jump and run, an ice cream vendor and interesting nooks to ponder over.
 The cottage is worth a look as it is an ethnographic display of a standard nineteenth century home.
 Very little space and ask the kids where the toilet and laundry was located.
 Adjacent to the car parks is a quiet corner with a waterfall and seating.
 Look closely and tucked behind the waterfall is a relic of a Maori shrine.
 Kumara was an essential food crop and to assist Rongo, god of cultivation support was called upon.
 The shrine is a rock carved figure of Rongo that was part of the narrow column of stone.
-Here is the link to Cornwall Park’s heritage trail Cornwall Park Heritage Path which will give you directions on google maps.
+Check out Cornwall Park Heritage Path which will give you directions on google maps.

 The journey is worth it.